Part of: Period support — partner's pillar guide

 Make something warm without being asked.
 This is the winning move.
 A cup of ginger tea placed on the coffee table.
 A bowl of soup when she gets home.
 Toast with butter brought to the bedroom.
 The warmth helps physically (muscle relaxation, comfort) and the gesture helps emotionally (you noticed, you acted, you didn't need to be told).
 It doesn't need to be elaborate.
 Warm and unprompted is the formula.

 Don't comment on what she eats.
-This is non-negotiable.
 No "Are you sure you want that?"
 No raised eyebrows at the second helping.
 No suggesting something healthier.
 No joking about her appetite.
 Hormonal cravings are real, they're intense, and they're not within her control.
-If she eats an entire packet of biscuits, the correct response is silence — or offering to open a second packet.
+If she eats an entire packet of biscuits, the correct response is silence, or offering to open a second packet.

 A few meals worth knowing